Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/uwu/01_garuda.en.md

 The party begins facing against Garuda.

-However, the first three phases of UWU have one key mechanic that affects how the party will resolve mechanics
+However, the first three phases of UWU have one key mechanic that affects how the party will resolve mechanics.

 ---

 ## Waking the Primals

 The defining characteristic of the first three phases (Garuda, Ifrit, Titan) is that each of the bosses must be "woken" by the party.

 By executing a mechanic in a particular (generally harder) manner, the boss will get one stack of *Aetherically Charged*.

 When a boss gets four stacks of *Aetherically Charged*, they become "Woken", which does the following:

 - Certain attacks are changed or modified when the boss is woken.
 - When defeated, a woken boss will leave behind a light puddle that will give